 The annotation Evaluate can occur in the component declaration, its type declaration, or a base class of the type-declaration.
 In the case of multiple conflicting annotations it is handled similarly to modifiers (e.g., an Evaluate annotation on the component declaration takes precedence).
 In the case of hierarchical components it is applied to all components, overriding any Evaluate-setting for specific components.
-The annotation Evaluate only has effect for a component declared with the prefix parameter.
+The annotation Evaluate is only allowed for parameters and constants.